 Criticisms such as O’Neill’s do not target the language of rights as a whole.
 They aim squarely at the passive rights, and especially at claim-rights, instead of at the active privileges and powers.
 Nevertheless, it is again plausible that the spread of rights talk has encouraged the tendencies that these criticisms suggest.
 The modern discourse of rights is characteristically deployed by those who see themselves or others as potential recipients, entitled to insist on certain benefits or protections.

-Describing fundamental norms in terms of rights has benefits as well as dangers.
-The language of rights can give clear expression to elaborate structures of freedom and authority.
+Describing fundamental norms in terms of rights has benefits as well as dangers (Schneider 1986, Ackerly 2013).
+The language of rights can give precise expression to elaborate structures of freedom and authority.
 When embodied in particular doctrines, such as in the international human rights documents, the language of rights can express in accessible terms the standards for minimally acceptable treatment that individuals can demand from those with power over them.
 Rights are also associated with historical movements for greater liberty and equality, so assertions of rights in pursuit of justice can carry a resonance that other appeals lack.
-Whether these benefits of using rights language overbalance the dangers remains a live question in moral, political and legal theory.
+Whether these benefits of using rights language overbalance the hazards remains a live question in moral, political, and legal theory.

 - Bentham, J., 1796, Anarchical Fallacies, in Waldron 1987a, pp. 46–76.